Hulkling: Hulkling & Wiccan - 2022

 Hannah Rose of CBR.com called Hulkling and Wiccan #1 an "interesting love story", writing, "Instead of budding romance, it tells the story of a pair of newly-weds who have known each other for quite a while.
 By the time this story begins, Hulkling and Wiccan are already enjoying domestic bliss.
 But before they can settle into life as a married couple, they're forced to adjust to the responsibilities of their new royal positions.
 It's clear from their serious discussions and their playful banter that these two care for each other.
 But, Hulkling and Wiccan #1 reminds the audience that Teddy and Billy are both very young, very insecure, and very uncertain about their place in space.
 Their arguments and insecurities are realistically and excellently written."
 Jenna Anderson of ComicBook.com gave Hulkling and Wiccan #1 a grade of 3 out of 5, saying, "One of the most beloved LGBTQ+ couples in Marvel's arsenal gets the spotlight again, with a one-shot (reprinting the first portion of the digital Infinity Comic of the same name) that puts Wiccan and Hulkling's newfound married life to the test.
 To say any more beyond that would spoil (and probably complicate) the specifics of what is laid out, with the two being put through a crucible that will only make them further realize their bond.
 Some fans of the couple will surely love it, while some won't — but there's definitely a fun sense of artistry on display, particularly with Jodi Nishijima's art and Matt Milla's dreamy colors.
 Diehard fans of Billy and Teddy will surely want to add this to their collection, but this isn't a must-read on a larger level."

 Other versions

 Avengers Fairy Tales

-An alternate universe variant of Hulkling from Earth-88183, based on the Mad Hatter, appears in the one-shot Avengers Fairy Tales.
+An alternate universe version of Hulkling from Earth-88183, based on the Mad Hatter, appears in the one-shot Avengers Fairy Tales.